Using the $W$ as a Standard Candle to Reach the Top: Calibrating Energy Correlator Based Top Mass Measurements

-In this \emph{Letter}, we introduce an EEC-based observable for precision top quark mass measurements, which overcomes previous experimental difficulties.
+In this \emph{Letter}, we introduce an EEC-based observable for precision top quark mass measurements, which overcomes the previous experimental difficulties.
 Our observable is inspired by cosmology, where it is common that precisely measured observables, such as luminosity, are not directly related to quantities of interest, such as distances.
 The use of standard candles then plays a crucial role, providing a methodology for converting between two independent dimensionful quantities.
-This is similar to the present case of extracting masses from measurements of high-multiplicity hadronic states: the dimensionless angular scales~\cite{Hofman:2008ar} are robust observables, necessitating the development of standard candles to enable their use for precision mass measurements.
-Crucially, the top quark predominately decays into an electroweak scale particle whose mass has been measured with spectacular accuracy, the $W$ boson.
+This is similar to the present case of extracting masses from measurements of high-multiplicity hadronic states: the dimensionless angular scales are robust observables, necessitating the development of standard candles to enable their use for precision mass measurements.
+Crucially, the top predominately decays into an electroweak scale particle whose mass has been measured with spectacular accuracy, the $W$ boson.
 This particle provides the needed standard candle by introducing another dimensionless parameter, $m_t/m_W$, into the observable.
-In this \emph{Letter}, we study a hadronization and UE insensitive standard candle constructed from EECs measured on the $W$ boson, allowing us to build a distance ladder all the way back through the complicated QCD dynamics to the time scales of the top quark.
-The outcome is a measurement of the top mass in terms of the $W$ mass.
-We emphasize that this approach is distinct from current top mass extractions \cite{CMS:2022kqg,CMS:2023ebf}, which reconstruct the $W$ decay only to achieve a fine-grained calibration of the jet energy scale to reduce experimental uncertainties.
-We demonstrate the feasibility and properties of our approach at the LHC through a Monte Carlo study and lay out a roadmap for an experimental and theoretical program to achieve a record top mass measurement.
+In this \emph{Letter}, we study a hadronization and UE insensitive standard candle constructed from EECs measured on the $W$ boson, allowing us to build a distance ladder all the way back through the complicated QCD dynamics to the time scales of the top quark decay.
+The outcome is a measurement of the top mass in terms of the $W$ mass and a purely angular measurement which are both independently robust experimental quantities.
+We emphasize that this approach is distinct from existing top mass extractions \cite{CMS:2022kqg,CMS:2023ebf} wherein the $W$ decay is reconstructed only to achieve a fine-grained calibration of the jet energy scale (JES).
+These methods are otherwise not a priori robust to experimental and modelling uncertainties.
+In contrast, our approach offers a higher potential for precision since we work with angular quantities that are already experimentally robust from the outset and are more amenable to theoretical calculations.
+This is supported by recent studies~\cite{Holguin:2024tkz,Xiao:2024rol}.

+We here demonstrate the feasibility and properties of our approach at the LHC through a Monte Carlo study and lay out a roadmap for an experimental and theoretical program to achieve a record top mass measurement.